CDCgov/prime-reportstream/prime-router/docs/proposals/0008-cdc-ip-space.md

 ### Why a `/23`?

 * A `/23` will grant us 512 IP addresses per VNET
-* While we currently use an extremely limited number of IP addresses, we cannot fully anticipate our future needs
+* While we currently use a limited number of IP addresses, we cannot anticipate our future needs
 * We may want to utilize private endpoints again in the future
 * While our current utilized resources do not consume VNET ip addresses when scaled (ex. function app, database, etc), we may in the future have bare containers that need to be scaled, which will consume an IP per server